 Drink where the locals drink

-While it’s tempting to visit those glamorous rooftop bars and popular waterfront spots, especially if in the lead-up to your trip your research involved clipping stories from glossy travel magazines, the local watering holes — the cafés, bars, pubs, even local clubs, like RSLs in Australia, journalist clubs in Asia, and sporting clubs around the world, will be much cheaper to drink at, and again, like the shopping spots, provide much more of an insight into local culture and social life.
-And once again, it can take a while to discover which pubs the locals prefer to prop themselves up at, which is why you need to settle in for a while and travel slowly.
+While it’s tempting to visit those glamorous rooftop bars and popular waterfront lounges, especially if in the lead-up to your trip your research involved clipping stories from glossy travel magazines that featured the latest hot spots, local watering holes — cafés, bars, pubs, even local clubs, like RSLs in Australia, journalist clubs in Asia, and sporting clubs around the world — will be much cheaper to drink at, and again, like the shopping spots, provide much more of an insight into local culture and social life.
+And once again, it can take a while to discover which pubs and bars the locals prefer to prop themselves up at, which is why you need to settle in for a while and travel slowly.